Dandoko/kloto/README.md

 # kloto

 ## Remarks About Branching
-- Remember to use and push to your branch, not the main branch
+- Remember to **use and push to your branch**, not the main branch
 	- To be on your branch, `git checkout <user>Branch`
 	- To push to your branch, `git push -u origin <user>Branch`
 	- After pushing to your branch, submit a pull request to the main branch
 		- Note: Pull requests can be done remotely through the GitHub website
-- Remember to pull from the main branch before starting on anything (programming, modelling, etc.) to minimize merge conflicts and to update your local directory with changes someone else could have made
+- Remember to **pull from the main branch before starting on anything** (programming, modelling, etc.) to minimize merge conflicts and to update your local directory with changes someone else could have made
 	- Change branches locally to the main branch by `git checkout main`